 I am a third-year PhD student in Statistics at Northwestern.
-Broadly, I am interested in statistics for social good, particularly the intersection of survey methodology with global health, development, and human rights.
+Broadly, I am interested in statistics/data science for social good, particularly the intersection of survey methodology with global health and development.
 I am advised by Bruce Spencer and currently research the impact of entity resolution on network inferences.

 Masters of Statistical Practice, 2017